Differences with Shopify/liquid

 • Abstract file system.
 Along with async feature, LiquidJS can be used to serve templates stored in Databases #414, on remote HTTP server #485, and so on.

-• Additional tags and filters like layout and json.
+• Additional tags and filters like layout and json, inspect, where_exp, group_by, etc., see below for details.

 Differences